12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 I felt safe all the time and was able to experience awesomeness all along without worries.
 I went to Tel Aviv, a Kibbutz, to the West Bank and Jerusalem, to Ein Gedi and the Dead Sea… spending around 2 weeks in a country that truly knows how to welcome visitors and make you feel at home.

-I learned a few things in Israel, but there’s still a lot more I need to experience there so it’s just a matter of time before I will be back for a third visit!
+I learned a few things in Israel, but there’s still a lot more I need to experience there, so it’s just a matter of time before I am back for a third visit!

-Israel ranks 10th in the GPI index of the most dangerous countries in Asia and 20th in the world.
-Just a few points separate it from Palestine, does this index look reliable to you?
+Israel ranks 10th in the GPI index of the most dangerous countries in Asia and 20th globally.
+Just a few points separate it from Palestine.
+Does this index look reliable to you?

 Turkey